MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-troubleshoot-enterprise-sync.md

 ### Issue: “Sync has been turned off by your administrator.”

-Make sure that the [SyncDisabled policy](./microsoft-edge-policies.md#syncdisabled)  is not set.
+Make sure that the [SyncDisabled policy](./microsoft-edge-policies.md#syncdisabled) isn't set.

 ## See also